 Q. I’m not ready to start the program right now.
 Can I just register when I’m ready to start and watch the recording then?

-A. Although you can watch the recording and start your 30-days whenever you like, registration for the program closes immediately prior to the live session.
+A. Although you can watch the recording and start your 30-days whenever you like, registration for the current cycle will close on April 10, 2017.

-Here’s why: After the the launch of first 30-Day Nutrition Upgrade group last September, I decided to make a recorded version of the program available on demand.
+Here’s why: After the the launch of first 30-Day Nutrition Upgrade group in 2015, I decided to make a recorded version of the program available on demand.
 But I learned that those who accessed the recorded class later in the year simply didn’t have the same experience as the hundred or so people who all embarked on their journey at more or less the same time.
-From now on, I’m going to only offer this program as a live event so that everyone who does it will enjoy the amazing support and camaraderie of doing it in a group.
+From now on, I’m going to only offer this program twice a year so that everyone who does it will enjoy the amazing support and camaraderie of doing it in a group.